-- 1. Respond to questions in an organized way, avoiding sidetracks. - > Using the list on the flipchart from the earlier question session, answer questions. - Make sure you understand the original question before answering. - You might also take related questions that arise spontaneously and clarify an issue but if someone asks a non-related question, you should put that question at the end of the list. - If the group does not have enough questions for the entire 30-minute period, start the mini role play activity. - If you have organized questions carefully and have answered concisely, you often have enough time. - However, if you see that you are going to exceed the allotted time, warn the participants in advance that you may have to postpone some questions until later. - Participants will be more understanding if you warn them, rather than just end abruptly because you have run out of time.
+- 1. Respond to questions in an organized way, avoiding sidetracks. - Using the list on the flipchart from the earlier question session, answer questions. - Make sure you understand the original question before answering. - You might also take related questions that arise spontaneously and clarify an issue but if someone asks a non-related question, you should put that question at the end of the list.

+- ➤ If you have organized questions carefully and have answered concisely, you often have enough time. - ➤ However, if you see that you are going to exceed the allotted time, warn the participants in advance that you may have to postpone some questions until later. - Participants will be more understanding if you warn them, rather than just end abruptly because you have run out of time.